Solmore/SimpleChat/README.md

-# SimpleWebSocketChat
+# SimpleChat
-This API allows customers to create a simple WebSocket chat with general chatroom
+This API allows customers to create a simple chat with general chatroom

 ___
 # Table diagrams